This fellowship is currently closed for applications.

 - The Occupied Palestinian Territories

-- Demonstrate the potential to rise to positions of leadership and influence.
+- Demonstrate the potential to rise to a position of leadership and influence.

-- Demonstrate that they possess the personal, intellectual and interpersonal attributes reflecting this potential.
+- Demonstrate the personal, intellectual and interpersonal attributes reflecting this potential.

 - Be a citizen of one of the above listed countries, who will return to your home country at the end of the period of fellowship.

-- A postgraduate (PG) level qualification (or equivalent professional training or experience in a relevant area) at the time of application;
+- Hold a postgraduate (PG) level qualification (or equivalent professional training or experience in a relevant area) at the time of application;

-- Significant professional and/or academic research experience (5+ years);
+- Have significant professional and/or academic research experience (5+ years);

 - Provide evidence of meeting at least the minimum English language abilities for Chevening Awards